SharkSnack/shiren-6/content/system/sacred-tree.md

         - Other effects include runes (ex: Costly Block) and status conditions (ex: Fortified, Damage-down).
         - See [Gameplay Basics](/system/gameplay-basics#damage-received) for details about Shiren's damage received formula.

-#### Special Attacks / Altered Effects
+#### Abilities / Altered Effects

 - None.

 #### Techniques

-- All standard techniques that don't require other player character special attacks can be performed.
+- All standard techniques that don't require other player character abilities can be performed.

 ### Kokatsu Shiren